pdm-project/pdm/docs/docs/plugin.md

 ### Register the command to the core object

 Write a function somewhere in your plugin project.
-There is no limit on what the name of the function is.
-The function should accept only one argument -- the PDM core object:
+There is no limit on what the name of the function is but the function should take only one argument -- the PDM core object:

 ```python hl_lines="2"
 def hello_plugin(core):
     core.register_command(HelloCommand, "hello")
 ```

-Call `core.register_command()` to register the command, the second argument as the name of the subcommand is optional.
+Call `core.register_command()` to register the command.
+The second argument as the name of the subcommand is optional.
 PDM will look for the `HelloCommand`'s `name` attribute if the name is not passed.

 ### Add a new config item

-Remember in the first code snippet, `hello.name` config key is consulted for the name if not passed via the command line.
+Let's recall the first code snippet, `hello.name` config key is consulted for the name if not passed via the command line.

 ```python hl_lines="11"
 class HelloCommand(BaseCommand):